original-picture/JUCE/README-fork.md

 - [ ] on ubuntu, after adding the new recursive hiding code, there's a little flicker when restoring a minimised window from the taskbar
 - [ ] on ubuntu, after unhiding a window with a child, both the parent window and the child window will have a highlighted title bar, implying that both have focus??
+- [X] on macOS, if you hide and then unhide a child window, and then grab the parent window, making it key, the system will temporarily forget the parent-child relationship between the two, (the parent window will draw on top of the child, and the child won't have its position offset by its parent's position).
+      Grabbing the child window again reminds the system of the relationship
+  * fixed by unparenting and reparenting.
+This workaround is becoming a common theme with the macOS implementation -_-

 # Changes to existing parts of JUCE
 * edited the comment of `ComponentPeer::setAlwaysOnTop` to remove language that referred to "siblings",